rberlind/vault-production-cluster/README.md

 # Deploy Vault to AWS with Consul Storage Backend

-This folder contains a Terraform module for deploying Vault to AWS (within a VPC) along with Consul as the storage backend.
-It can be used as-is or can be modified to work in your scenario, but should serve as a strong starting point for deploying Vault.
+This folder contains a Terraform module for deploying Vault to AWS along with Consul as the storage backend.
+It can be used as-is or can be modified to work in your scenario, but should serve as a starting point for deploying Vault.
 It can be used with Ubuntu 16.04 or RHEL 7.5.

+This branch assumes that you already have a VPC with at least one subnet (public or private), an IAM instance profile associated with an IAM role having required policy, and properly configured security groups.
+To provision the IAM constructs and security groups, see the create-iam-and-sgs branch of this repository.

 The Terraform code will create the following resources in a VPC and subnet that you specify in the AWS us-east-1 region:
 * An AWS auto scaling group with 3 EC2 instances running Vault on RHEL 7.5 or Ubuntu 16.04 (depending on the AMI passed to the ami variable)
 * An AWS auto scaling group with 3 EC2 instances running Consul on RHEL 7.5 or Ubuntu 16.04 (depending on the AMI passed to the ami variable)
 * 2 AWS launch configurations
 * 2 AWS Elastic Load Balancers, one for Vault and one for Consul
-* 2 AWS security groups, one for the Vault and Consul EC2 instances and one for the ELBs.
-* Security Group Rules to control ingress and egress for the instances and the ELBs.
-These attempt to limit most traffic to inside and between the two security groups, but do allow the following broader access:
-** inbound SSH access on port 22 from anywhere
-** inbound access to the ELBs on ports 8200 for Vault and 8500 for Consul ** outbound calls on port 443 to anywhere (so that the installation scripts can download the vault and consul binaries)

-After installation, those broader security group rules could be made tighter.

 You can deploy this in either a public or a private subnet.
 But you must set elb_internal and public_ip as instructed below in both cases.
 The VPC should have at least one subnet with 2 or 3 being preferred for high availability.